max1220/max1220/README.md

 - ⌨ I’m currently working on PinePhone-related stuff
-- 🌕 My main game is Lua
+- 🌕 My programming language of choice is Lua
-- 🌊 For that, I also learned & now love C.
+- 🌊 For Lua I've also learned & now am fluent in C.
 - 👊 I’m also writing a lot of Bash scripts ...
-- 🌐 I learned HTML when I was 8 and I [still regret it](https://max1220.de/css/)
+- 🌐 I learned HTML when I was 8 and I [still do it](https://max1220.de/css/)
 - 🐧 I always use Linux, except sometimes for games.
 Linux is cool 🕶

 I have a homepage at [max1220.de](https://max1220.de).